SergeShpak/HNSearch/README.md

 The current implementation has a very poor test coverage.
 It is another subject to work on.

+Finally, there's a better logging system (multiple logging levels, different outputs) and an errors module (typed errors, stack printing, etc.) to be added: this will allow to have meaningful logs of the normal and abnormal processes that take place in the service.

 ## Authors

 Sergey Shpak